openresty/openresty-systemtap-toolkit/README.markdown

     12 microseconds elapsed in the probe handler.

-The memory block size for the "large blocks" are approximated based on the intermal implementation of Gnu libc `malloc` on Linux.
-If you have replaced the `malloc` with other allocator, then this tool is very likely to quit with memory access errors or to give meaningless number for the "large blocks" total size (but should not affect the nginx process being analyzed).
+The memory block size for the "large blocks" is approximated based on the intermal implementation of glibc's `malloc` on Linux.
+If you have replaced the `malloc` with other allocator, then this tool is very likely to quit with memory access errors or to give meaningless numbers for the "large blocks" total size (but even in such bad cases, SystemTap should not affect the nginx process being analyzed at all).

 Author
 ======